jhl3676-hub/FOSR-OpenSet-JPR/README.md

 # FOSR-DA

-FOSR-DA is a feature-enhanced deep learning framework for open-set recognition of communication jamming directly from raw complex-valued I/Q data.
+FOSR-DA is a feature-enhanced framework for jamming open-set recognition from raw I/Q data, with a DA module designed for the Mahalanobis-distance classifier.
-The domain adaptation (DA) module is specifically designed to improve the robustness of the Mahalanobis-distance-based open-set classifier under domain shifts.

 This repository provides the official PyTorch implementation of: